-My gluten free cinnamon rolls recipe is super popular (it’s based on my grandma’s recipe, so how could it not be amazingly delicious, right?!), but I was Pinterest-surfing one day and a giant skillet roll caught my eye.
+I have a tried and true gluten free cinnamon rolls recipe, but I was Pinterest-surfing one day and a giant skillet roll caught my eye.
 Think of it: one enormous cinnamon roll instead of individual rolls … it’s so unexpected!
-So, of course I thought I’d try it for myself.
+So, of course I thought I’d try it for myself, but in lemon form: a giant Gluten Free LEMON Roll!

-Now, the thing you have to understand about my hubbie is that, somehow, he always seems to be right.
+Now, the thing you have to understand about my hubby is that, somehow, he always seems to be right.
 Seriously, as much as I sometimes hate to admit it, he really always seems to have the best ideas (how does he do that?!!).
-So I decided not to mess with my well-loved cinnamon rolls recipe and make this giant skillet roll totally different; I made it lemony instead!
+So that’s really why I decided not to mess with my well-loved cinnamon rolls recipe and make this giant skillet roll totally different and make it lemony instead!
 And boy is it yummy!

 Either way, this recipe is a lot easier than you might think.
 The dough when made with my gfJules Flour is easy to work with, so it’s not hard to wrap the strips around themselves to make this impressive treat, and you certainly don’t have to tell anyone it wasn’t as hard to make as it looks!